ebullient/obsidian-show-whitespace-cm6/README.md

 Basic CSS styling provided by the plugin renders characters for whitespace at the beginning and ending of lines (not in the middle) for readability.

+## Look / Feel options

+1. Use the **Style settings plugin** to toggle additional CSS styles on and off
+2. **Use your own snippet**:
-- Set `--show-whitespace-color` in a snippet to change the color of the filler characters.
+    - Set `--show-whitespace-color` to change the color of the filler characters
-- Copy style.css (from the release) into your own snippet, and use the Style Settings plugin to disable the styles for this plugin.
+    - Copy style.css (from the release) and fully customize how things are rendered

+## Installation

 ### Note: Plugin Submission Pending